vhyrro/vhyrro.github.io/src/content/blog/misc/stop-versioning-shenanigans.md

 Versioning schemes like ZeroVer never allow a project to hit a `1.0` release, as if the number `1` immediately devoids your project of all possibilities and autonomy, throwing it into the corporate hellscape of "versioning your breaking changes".
-God forbid your ever hit the number `2`, as that's equivalent to rewriting your project from scratch.
+God forbid you ever hit the number `2`, as that's equivalent to rewriting your project from scratch.